-This capstone course will allow students the opportunity to examine current psychology issues.
-The course will assist students in culminating their educational experience by completing an independent research project.
-For students pursuing graduate school, the project will be more traditional in nature, while students planning to enter the work force will complete a more applied project.
+This capstone course will allow students the opportunity to examine current psychology issues by building on the content they have learned as psychology majors.
+The course will assist students in culminating their educational experience by completing an independent research proposal while also exploring original sources of the content they have learned in previous classes.
 (Prerequisite: Senior psychology major or permission of instructor)